We Reline Chimney, Furnace, And Boiler Flues Throughout Delaware County & The Main Line

 We’re Experienced, Trained & Certified To Take Care Of Your Chimney Relining Project

-Here at Lou Curley’s Chimney Service, we’re proud to reline with quality, UL listed and tested, stainless steel chimney liners and, in some cases, repair and resurface flue liners with HeatShield®, a cerfractory sealant.
-Our team has relined thousands of chimney flues and furnace/boiler flues in the Philadelphia area, and has the following credentials:
+Here at Lou Curley’s Chimney Service, we’re proud to reline with quality, UL listed and tested stainless steel chimney liners.
+Our team has relined thousands of chimney flues and furnace/boiler flues in the Delaware County area, and holds certifications with the following organizations:

 MHP logo